AdiPat/codebase-for-llm/README.md

-# Codebase-to-Markdown
+# Codebase to LLM

-**Codebase-to-Markdown** is a library that converts an entire codebase from a GitHub repository URL or local file path into a single markdown file.
+**Codebase to LLM** is a library that converts an entire codebase from a GitHub repository URL or local file path into a single markdown file.
 This file is structured for efficient processing by large language models (LLMs).

 <p align="center">
   <img src="https://raw.githubusercontent.com/AdiPat/codebase-for-llm/refs/heads/main/assets/logo_art.png" />